Robfaldo/CV/README.md

   <a href="https://github.com/Robfaldo">
   <img src="https://image.flaticon.com/icons/svg/25/25231.svg" alt="medium" hspace="50" height="42" width="42"></a><br></p><br>

-I'm an ex-technology recruiter who got tired of wishing I was doing the roles that I was recruiting for.
+I'm an ex-technology recruiter who got tired of wishing I was doing the roles that I was recruiting for!
 I've just completed Makers Academy immersive web development bootcamp and I'm looking for a junior full stack or backend web developer role.
+I'm keen to join a team that practices TDD, and while language/framework isn't the most important thing to me I've got experience with Javascript (NodeJS & Express) and Ruby (Rails, Sinatra).

 ## Technical experience